syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/textbox/how-to/add-floating-label-to-read-only-textbox.md

 ---
 layout: post
-title: Add Floating Label To Read Only Textbox in ##Platform_Name## Syncfusion Textbox Component
+title: Add Floating Label To Read Only Textbox in Syncfusion Textbox Component
 description: Learn here all about Add Floating Label To Read Only Textbox in Syncfusion ##Platform_Name## Textbox component of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
 control: Add Floating Label To Read Only Textbox